dizemso/linkedin-test-automation/README.txt

-Linkedin Test Automation Project using Selenium and Pyhton
+Linkedin Test Automation Project using Selenium and Python